1999 National League Championship Series: Game 3

 was walked, and two throwing errors by Al Leiter and Mike Piazza allowed the lead-off runner to score.
+This would cost the Mets the win despite seven stellar innings from Leiter.

 In 1996, the Braves won the first two games of the World Series against the Yankees.
 In Game 3, the Yankees rallied to beat Glavine and took the series in six games.
 With a superb effort from its two-time Cy Young Award winner, Atlanta avoided that fate here, setting up the possibility of its fifth World Series in the 1990s with a win in Game 4.

 After Mike Remlinger worked a perfect eighth, Shea Stadium villain John Rocker perfectly played the part with a scoreless ninth.
 After Benny Agbayani reached on an error, the animated left-hander struck out pinch-hitter Todd Pratt, got Melvin Mora on a deep fly to right-center field and Rey Ordóñez on a weak force play.

 The Mets faced an obstacle that no team in baseball history had overcome: rally from a 3–0 deficit to win a playoff series (the Boston Red Sox would become the first team ever to do it in the 2004 ALCS).